Airless tire makers hope for breakout moment with autonomous driving

 France’s Michelin pioneered the technology, showcasing the first prototype in 2005 on a wheelchair.
 The commercial launch came in 2012, but uses have so far been mostly limited to ride-on lawnmowers and golf carts, along with construction machinery, where the chance of a puncture is high.

 Toyota Group truckmaker Hino Motors Ltd used the motor show to display a vision of the future where electric, modular, people-to-parcel movers run on airless tires of its own design.
-[L3N2792Q4] Toyota Motor Corp showed a hydrogen-powered concept car fitted with Sumitomo Rubber Industries prototypes at the previous event in 2017.
+Toyota Motor Corp showed a hydrogen-powered concept car fitted with Sumitomo Rubber Industries prototypes at the previous event in 2017.

 Michelin and General Motors Co have announced a joint research agreement aiming to have airless tires on passenger cars by as early as 2024.
 Testing starts this year on the Bolt electric vehicle in Michigan.